stormalf/go_ibmi/README.md

 This repository is based on all work done by the community in order to make the Go programming language available on IBMi.

 This repo contains a fork of Go 1.24 with modifications merged from [https://github.com/JasonTashtego/go].
 It's a wonderful job done by the community and here it's to have all existing information about all changes that need to be done to have go compiling on IBMi.
 I tested only on IBMi V7R5 with go 1.22.8 and go 1.24.
-And for now even if it compiles fine go and hello world program.
+It compiles fine go itself and hello world program.